-Praise The Pantry
+Pare Down The Pantry

 Enforce The 10 Second Rule

 Whenever anything can be put away within 10 seconds, do it when you are thinking about it to prevent all those 10 seconds from piling up into an hour of scattered work.
 Little things do mount up and anything that just takes 10 seconds to complete really can keep you ahead of the game in maintaining a tidy home.
 Enlist your children and spouse to adhere to the ten second rule and get them in the habit of helping in small chores.
+Even my two year old grandson who loves to toss his puzzle pieces, toy cars and play food everywhere, I can easily enlist him to help me put them all away in the appropriate baskets (with a little bit of cookie or ice cream time)!

 Ban Some Books